 In 1995 David had the crazy notion to start a company that was the sort of place where he’d always wanted to work.
 A place without a lot of hierarchy or politics, where you worked closely with people at the top of their craft to create things that make the world better.
 Today NewCity is that place.

-David graduated with honors from Virginia Tech in 1992 with a degree in Graphic Design.
+David graduated with honors from Virginia Tech in 1992 with a BA in Art concentrating on design and communication.
+He minored in German.
 It only took six years!
-The first two and a half years he spent studying aerospace engineering weren’t a total waste, since he learned enough programming and techie stuff to be dangerous.
+The first two and a half years he spent studying aerospace engineering weren’t wasted, since he learned enough programming and technical problem-solving to be dangerous.
 He had no idea the web would be born only a year later, which was the perfect medium for a half artist/half geek.

-David is active with several non-profit organizations, serving on the board of the Public Lands Alliance and the Friends of the Blue Ridge Parkway.
+David is active with several non-profit organizations, serving on the board of the Public Lands Alliance, volunteering with Friends of the Blue Ridge Parkway and as an Assistant Scoutmaster.
 He’s an elder in his church and spends part of every summer working with the YXL youth leadership conference in Colorado.

-Outside the office David enjoys hiking, biking, running or skiing, playing board games, guitar and enjoying a good beer.
-David and his wife Tish have two awesome teenagers, who’ve been enjoying a lot more time in national parks since their dad got involved with public lands.
+Outside the office David enjoys hiking, biking, running, skiing, board games, guitar and enjoying a good beer with friends.
+David and his wife Tish have two awesome children, who’ve been enjoying a lot more time in national parks since their dad got involved with public lands.